 On an adjusted basis, Tesla’s automotive gross margin was slightly better than GM’s despite having a far smaller revenue than GM’s.

-However, Tesla still has much work to do, considering that its automotive gross margin has significantly slumped in the post-pandemic era.
+However, Tesla still has much work to do, considering that its automotive gross margin has significantly slumped in recent years.

 Although Tesla operates a retail-based model instead of a wholesale-based model adopted by GM, Tesla can achieve a gross margin exceeding that of General Motors.